|

 industry and commerce plus a sizable support from the rest of the

 army and the important security forces.
-Fortunately for Franco and
+Fortunately for Franco

-arm or maintain a united policy to its civilian supporters.
+to arm or maintain a united policy to its civilian supporters.
 The

-reaction was typical of Spain's past recent history with each
+reaction was typical of Spain's past recent history with each party

-ruled by both the Generalitat and the CNT party and the Basques were as
+by both the Generalitat and the CNT party and the Basques were as

 elsewhere divided and at the same time considered once again that